tcdl/msb-java/doc/MSB.md

 `brokerAdapterFactory` – message broker class.
 Defaults to `"io.github.tcdl.adapters.amqp.AmqpAdapterFactory"`.

+### Mapped Diagnostic Context settings
+This section provides settings for Mapped Diagnostic Context logging that gives a possibility to save some parameters of the incoming messages into a thread-local storage so it would be easier to track message processing.
+The section `mdcLogging`:

-`mdcLogging` - automatic Mapped Diagnostic Context logging toggle, true/false.
+`enabled` -  automatic Mapped Diagnostic Context logging toggle, true/false.
 Defaults to true.

+The nested section `messageKeys`:

-`mdcLoggingKeyMessageTags` - Mapped Diagnostic Context key for message tags.
+`messageTags` - Mapped Diagnostic Context key for message tags.
 Defaults to `msbTags`.

-`mdcLoggingKeyCorrelationId` - Mapped Diagnostic Context key for message correlationId.
+`correlationId` - Mapped Diagnostic Context key for message correlationId.
 Defaults to `msbCorrelationId`.

 ### Description of AMQP connection configuration fields
 The _key values pairs_ described in this section are specific for the chosen Broker.